Lidl

 Complete IT monitoring of the server landscape

-OMD is a comprehensive open source monitoring solution bundling out-of-the-box Cores Nagios, Naemon and Icinga with their most useful add-ons into a complete package.
-A revolutionary site concept allows for parallel operation of several fully-fledged installations on one single server.
-The update effort for a complete Nagios installation using OMD is minimal.
-ConSol employees Sven Nierlein and Gerhard Laußer have been members of the OMD development team omdistro.org from the very beginning.
-At ConSol, we prefer the Open Monitoring Distribution Labs Edition as proven basis for Nagios installations.
+OMD is a comprehensive open-source monitoring solution that bundles the Nagios, Naemon, and Icinga cores together with their most useful add-ons into a well-coordinated, complete package “out of the box.”
+Thanks to its site concept, multiple fully functional installations can be run on a single server.
+With OMD, the effort required to update a complete Nagios installation is minimal.
+ConSol employees Sven Nierlein and Gerhard Laußer have been members of the OMD developer team at omdistro.org since the very beginning.
+At ConSol, we rely on the OMD Labs Edition, which extends OMD with cloud technologies such as Prometheus, Grafana, and VictoriaMetrics, providing a powerful foundation for mixed installations.

-The Mod-Gearman module developed by ConSol enables the distributed execution of several thousand checks and event handlers per minute.
-They are no longer executed "classically" by Nagios itself, but as "jobs" by so-called "workers".
-The result is being encrypted and sent back to Nagios.
+The ConSol-developed module Mod-Gearman enables the distributed execution of several thousand checks and event handlers per minute.
+These are no longer executed “traditionally” by Nagios itself, but instead run as “jobs” by so-called “workers,” which can be deployed at different locations worldwide.
+The results are then transmitted back to Nagios in encrypted form.

 Thruk is a modern web interface for Nagios that is also compatible with Icinga and Icinga 2.
-Sven Nierlein of ConSol developed it because the classic web interface of Nagios had been hardly further developed for several years and therefor had no longer met the requirements of modern open source monitoring.
-Thruk makes life easier for the monitoring administrator with a host of additional features and useful aids, among them powerful dashboards.
-Globally distributed IT monitoring landscapes consisting of hundreds of instances can be easily operated with the help of Thruk.
+It was developed by Sven Nierlein of ConSol because the classic Nagios web interface had seen little further development for several years and no longer met the requirements of modern open-source monitoring.
+Thruk makes life easier for monitoring administrators by offering a wealth of additional features and helpful tools, such as meaningful dashboards.
+Thruk can connect hundreds of distributed and autonomous monitoring instances as so-called backends, thereby acting as a company-wide command center that consolidates all information while simultaneously enabling the execution of commands on remote systems.

-The Coshsh framework by Gerhard Laußer automatically generates the configuration files for Nagios-based IT monitoring systems.
-Necessary information about servers and applications as well as their contact persons and dependencies are read from any data source and converted into host, service and contact definitions.
-Advantage: Inventory data only need to be maintained by the server and application managers.
+The Coshsh framework by Gerhard Laußer automatically generates configuration files for common IT monitoring systems such as Nagios, Icinga, Prometheus, and various exporters.
+The required information about servers and applications, as well as their contacts and dependencies, is read from arbitrary enterprise data sources and converted into host, service, and contact definitions.
+The advantage is that inventory data only needs to be maintained by the server and application owners.

-The classic Nagios and its successors Naemon and Icinga / Incinga 2 form the core of open source IT monitoring.
-All three have been in use for many years and have proven themselves extremely well both in smaller projects and in globally distributed IT monitoring landscapes.
+The classic Nagios and its successors Naemon and Icinga 2 form the core of open-source–based IT monitoring.
+All three have been in use for many years and have proven themselves in both smaller projects and globally distributed IT monitoring landscapes.

-Ansible has become an integral part of the architecture of complex system landscapes.
-The automation tool helps to orchestrate servers and many other devices.
-Ansible helps to define desired system states easily and reusable.
+Ansible has become indispensable in the architecture of complex system landscapes.
+The automation tool helps orchestrate servers and many other devices.
+With its help, desired system states can be defined easily and in a reusable way.
+At ConSol, we use Ansible specifically to efficiently set up, configure, and continuously maintain monitoring environments.

 Grafana has quickly become the most popular tool for displaying graphs and dashboards.
-It can be connected to a variety of data sources, including Prometheus and InfluxDB, but also to classic databases such as MySQL or Microsoft SQL.
-Grafana not only helps to visualize the recorded metrics, but also helps to better understand them, making this tool indispensable in heterogeneous IT monitoring landscapes.
+It can be connected to a wide variety of data sources, including Prometheus, InfluxDB, Thruk, and VictoriaMetrics, as well as classic databases such as MySQL or Microsoft SQL Server.
+Grafana not only helps visualize collected metrics, but also supports a deeper understanding of them.
+This makes it indispensable in heterogeneous IT monitoring environments.

 More than